Bayesian semi-parametric G-computation for causal inference in a cohort study with MNAR dropout and death: Introduction

-Increased knowledge on social isolation and cognitive health in widowhood may have important implications for public health programs aimed at healthy aging.
-Widowhood has been identified as an important social factor associated with increased mortality risk (\cite{haakansson2009association}), and widowhood has frequently been related to a higher dementia risk and cognitive impairment (\cite{aartsen2005does, mousavi12}).
-Here, our goal is to study the effect of widowhood on episodic memory.
-In particular, we develop a framework for assessing the impact of becoming a widow on memory by estimating the SACE in a setting with MNAR dropout among survivors.
+Widowhood has been identified as an important social factor associated with increased mortality (\cite{haakansson2009association}) and cognitive impairment (e.g. \cite{mousavi12}).
+Here, our goal is to develop a framework for assessing the impact of becoming a widow on memory, a monotone exposure, by estimating the SACE in a setting with MNAR dropout among survivors.
 The proposed approach is motivated by the Betula study (\cite{nilsson97}), where individuals are followed over multiple test waves to study how cognitive functions potentially deteriorate with age and identify risk factors for dementia.
-The approach is to specify models for the observed data and then to use assumptions with embedded sensitivity parameters to identify and estimate the causal effect.
-We evaluate sensitivity of the results to untestable assumptions, and further compare our approach to other methods used for causal effect estimation of longitudinal data with time-varying confounding.

 The remainder of the paper is organized as follows.
-In Section 2, we introduce the causal estimand, SACE, and the G-computation formula.
-In Section 3, we propose identifying assumptions and sensitivity parameters followed by the identification of the SACE in Section 4.
-In Section 5, we propose a Bayesian semi-parametric (BSP) modeling approach for the observed data distributions.
-In Section 6, we present the algorithm for estimation of the SACE.
-In Section 7, we implement our BSP approach on the Betula data and compare its performance to other standard methods.
+In Section 2, we introduce the notation and the causal estimand.
+In Section 3, we propose identifying default assumptions and sensitivity parameters to allow deviations from these assumptions, followed by the identification of the SACE in Section 4.
+In Section 5, we propose a Bayesian semi-parametric (BSP) modeling approach for the observed data distributions and the algorithm for estimation of the SACE.
+In Section 6, we provide a simulation and in Section 7 an application to the Betula data.
 Finally, we conclude with a discussion and possible future work in Section 8.